Bruce Parry: Indigenous rights

 Parry is a supporter of the indigenous rights organisation Survival International.
 He put together a double album of twenty exclusive new songs from KT Tunstall, Johnny Borrell, A-ha, the Black Eyed Peas, Hot Chip and more.
 The album is called Bruce Parry presents: Amazon/Tribe – Songs for Survival.
 The first track on the album 'Ferreting' by supergroup 'Apparatjik' (who are releasing their own album later on, the band is made up of members of Coldplay, MEW, and A-ha) is used as the theme music for Amazon.
 The record label is Kensaltown Records and all profits go to Survival International.

 In a video for Survival about the recording of the album, Songs for Survival, Parry speaks on the importance of raising awareness for indigenous rights.
 He believes that if people understood the negative impact that our culture of greed and consumerism has on the 'wonderful people' at the other end, they would act differently.

 In 2007 a spokesperson for Survival International praised the positive effects of Parry and his documentaries, noting that the "programmes bring tribal peoples vividly to life.
 Bruce Parry's interest in them and his respect for their ways of life come across very strongly.
 We believe that public awareness and the force of public opinion is absolutely crucial in ensuring that tribal peoples' rights are respected."

 Spirituality

-Parry was brought up as a Christian but his experiences among the tribes initially led him to towards a sceptical form of pandeism (as opposed to pantheism):
+Parry was brought up as a Christian but his experiences among the tribes initially led him towards a sceptical form of pandeism (as opposed to pantheism):

-However, more recently he has described himself as a born-again Rational Animist delighting in the mysteries of being.